United Church of Canada: 2010s

 After much debate, Commissioners also voted to adopt the recommendations of the Report of the Working Group on Israel/Palestine Policy, which included a boycott of products from Israeli settlements and a campaign of "encouraging members of the United Church to avoid any and all products produced in the settlements."
 This was the church's first boycott since an anti-apartheid boycott against South Africa in the 1980s.
 According to the report, the authors consulted with Canadian-based Palestinian organizations, as well as "Jewish rabbis, individuals and organizations" among others.
 Still it incited controversy, with several groups campaigning against the decision, including protests of the decision by several Canadian Jewish groups.

 In 2015, at the 42nd General Council, delegates voted in favour of several "denomination-changing" proposals, including a reorganization from a four-court structure to a three-council structure; elimination of "settlement", the practice of telling newly ordained ministers where they would first serve; reorganization of the process of finding and training ministers; and a new funding model.
 These changes were subsequently approved by the wider church, and ratified at the 43rd General Council in July 2018.

 In 2015, a debate emerged regarding whether or not United Church minister Gretta Vosper, an avowed atheist, was suitable for ministry.
 The United Church instituted an ecclesiastical hearing that could have led to her dismissal as minister.
 However, in 2018, Vosper and Toronto Conference reached a settlement in which all outstanding matters were resolved.
 Vosper continues to serve at West Hill United Church.
 In response to this internal decision, the offices of the General Council released a statement saying, "This [decision] doesn't alter in any way the belief of the United Church of Canada in God, a God most fully revealed to us as Christians in and through Jesus Christ.
 Our church's statements of faith over the years have all been grounded in this understanding."
 A survey of 1,353 "United Church ministry personnel" published by the Vancouver Sun found that "a majority of the respondents (almost 95%) affirmed a belief in God, with a large number (almost 80%) affirming a belief in a supernatural, theistic God".

-Public positions and policies

-Indigenous people

-Until 1969, the United Church of Canada was involved with and supported the Canadian Indian residential school system, which resulted in a painful legacy for many Indigenous people and their communities.
-Of approximately 80,000 students alive as of 2009, about 10 percent attended United Church-run schools.

-In the late 1990s, the United Church of Canada issued multiple apologies for its complicity in a structurally abusive program of genocide: